devdogio/RucksackDocs/APIDocs/Editors/CustomEditors.md

 # Custom editors

 The built-in editors can be extended or even overwritten to fit your need.
-This can be espcially useful when creating addons.
+This can be especially useful when creating addons.

 ## Extending existing editor page